Add sudo at the beginning if it doesn't work (i.e. Permission Denied)mkdir-p/var/lib/bifrost-data

 Next, create a local directory to store the chain data of the Bifrost Network.
 This directory will contain the node binary and all block information collected from the genesis block to the present and additional session keys of the corresponding validator node.

-After you download the latest node execution binary and move it to the directory you created earlier, you must set permissions of the binary and ownership of the directory.
+Then, download the latest node execution binary and chain specification JSON file from our Github releases.
 You can check the latest releases by going to our GitHub repository under the releases page.

 Run the Node Service